ePathology is the term for safe and secure exchange between the information systems of a primary health care professional and a pathology laboratory.

 Using ePathology reduces the risk of errors arising from handwritten requests.
 It increases the amount of useful clinical information and patient history available to aid pathologist diagnoses.

 ePathology can save significant time and frustration for primary care practices.
 It can speed up processing time for pathology requests and reduce the need for follow-ups due to missing or incorrect data.
-It may also reduce the need for calls between patients and GPs in search their results, and help avoid duplication of tests by different providers.
+It may also reduce the need for calls between patients and GPs in search of their results, and help avoid duplication of tests by different providers.

 GPs can provide smoother consultations because pathology orders can be automatically shared with patients and providers and tracked in real time.